-Lyme disease is a serious disease that is spread by the bite of infected black-legged ticks.
-Lyme disease can have many symptoms, ranging from flu-like symptoms in its early stages or, if left untreated, to more serious symptoms affecting the central nervous system, brain or even heart.
-In Canada, the risk of Lyme disease is highest from May through August.
+Lyme Disease is a serious disease that is spread by the bite of infected black-legged ticks.
+Lyme Disease can have many symptoms, ranging from flu-like symptoms in its early stages or, if left untreated, to more serious symptoms affecting the central nervous system, brain or even heart.
+In Canada, the risk of Lyme Disease is highest from May through August.

-Learn how to protect yourself, what to look for, and what to do if you or your child shows signs of Lyme disease.
+Learn how to protect yourself, what to look for, and what to do if you or your child shows signs of Lyme Disease.

-Ways to prevent to Lyme disease
+Ways to prevent Lyme Disease

 - Avoid tick-infested areas